ohata-toast/RDS/en/parameter-group.md

 ### Compare Parameter Group

-After selecting two different parameter groups in the web console, click the **Compare** button to see what parameters are different.
+After selecting two different parameter groups in the console, click the **Compare** button to see what parameters are different.
 You can compare parameter groups for different DB engine versions as well as the same DB engine version.

 ### Delete Parameter Group